takoikatakotako/en.swiswiswift.com/content/post/2017-10-14/index.md

 +++
-title = "UINavigationControllerの戻るボタンの戻るを消す"
-url = "2017-10-14"
-date = "2017-10-14"
+title = "Removing the back button in UINavigationController." url = "2017-10-14" date = "2017-10-14"
-description = "UINavigationControllerの戻るボタンの戻るを消す"
-tags = [
+description = "Removing the back button in UINavigationController." tags = [
     "iOS",
 ]